LeonelMatos/Ecosystem/docs_md/makefile.md

-run      | execute the program after compiling it rm       | removes the built executable and any *.o files build    | builds on /usr/bin/ after compiling help     | show options
+run      | execute the program after compiling it rm       | removes the built executable and any *.o files build    | builds on /usr/bin/ after compiling profile  | runs and tests the program, saving the results clean    | removes the built debug executable and any auxiliary file to profile help     | show options

 ## Example